--Deputy Geography Teacher at Enfield Grammar School, Enfield Town
+-Deputy Geography Teacher at Enfield Grammar School, Enfield Town.

 I cycle from Waltham Cross to Enfield Town five days a week.
 I do not care if there is a storm, whether it is windy or raining.
 I also cycle between the upper and lower school.
 It makes me feel energetic, young and fresh.
 I think it’s a routine now, a great form of exercise; to burn calories.

+I’ve been cycling for 20 years.
 I think the most important thing Enfield could do to improve cycling would be to get cycle paths and then definitely everyone would join in.
 At the moment the roads are quite narrow to cycle.
 I think it’s important to promote cycling through schools.

-I have almost cycled the entire Scandinavian region, everyone cycles there, they encourage sustainable communities: using public transport and cycles.
+I have almost cycled the entire Scandinavian region.
+Everyone cycles there, they encourage sustainable communities: using public transport and cycles.